-If there is a 'change in control' in the target financial institution, a business plan [26] should be provided, containing information on the contemplated strategic development plan relating to the acquisition, prospective data, and details on principal modifications or changes in the target institution envisaged by the proposed acquirer:
+If there is a 'change in control' in the target financial institution, a business plan [25] should be provided, containing information on the contemplated strategic development plan justifying the acquisition, prospective data, and details on principal modifications or changes in the target institution envisaged by the proposed acquirer:

-- I. A strategic development plan indicating, in general terms, the main goals of the acquisition and the main ways for reaching them, including: - (a) the rationale for the acquisition, - (b) medium-term financial goals (return on equity, cost-benefit ratio, earnings per share, etc.), - (c) the main synergies to be pursued within the target financial institution, - (d) the possible redirection of activities/products/targeted customers and the possible reallocation of funds/resources anticipated within the target institution; - (e) general modalities for including and integrating the target institution in the group structure of the acquirer[27], including a description of the main synergies to be pursued with other companies in the group as well as a description of the policies governing intra-group relations. - II.
-Estimated financial statements of the target financial institution, on both a solo and consolidated basis, for a period of 3 years, including: - (a) a forecast balance sheet and profit and loss account; - (b) forecast of prudential ratios; - (c) information on the level of risk exposures (credit, market, operational, etc.); and - (d) a forecast of provisional intra-group operations. - III.
-The impact of the acquisition on the corporate governance and general organisational structure of the target institution, including the impact on: - (a) the composition28 and duties of the board and the main committees created by the decision-taking body (the management committee, risk committee, audit committee, and any other committees); - (b) administrative and accounting procedures and internal controls: principal changes in procedures and systems related to accounting,
+- I. A strategic development plan indicating, in general terms, the main goals of the acquisition and the main ways for reaching them, including: - (a) the rationale for the acquisition, - (b) medium-term financial goals (return on equity, cost-benefit ratio, earnings per share, etc.), - (c) the main synergies to be pursued within the target financial institution, - (d) the possible redirection of activities/products/targeted customers and the possible reallocation of funds/resources anticipated within the target institution; - (e) general modalities for including and integrating the target institution in the group structure of the acquirer, including a description of the main synergies to be pursued with other companies in the group as well as a description of the policies governing to intra-group relations. - II.
+Estimated financial statements of the target financial institution, on a both solo and consolidated basis, for a period of 3 years, including: - (a) a forecast balance sheet and a profit and loss account; - (b) a forecast of prudential ratios; - (c) Information on the level of risk exposure (credit, market, operational, etc.); and - (d) a forecast of provisional intra-group operations. - III.
+The impact of the acquisition on the corporate governance and general organisational structure of the target institution, including the impact on: - (a) the composition and duties of the board and the main committees created by the decision-taking body (the management committee, risk committee, audit committee, and any other committees); - (b) administrative and accounting procedures and internal control: principal changes in procedures and systems related to accounting, internal control, (including audit, and compliance anti-money laundering) including the appointment of key functions (auditor/internal controller and compliance officer);

-26 Under some circumstances, like in the case of acquisitions by means of a public offer, the acquirer may encounter difficulties in obtaining information which is needed to establish a full business plan.
+25 Under some circumstances, the acquirer may encounter difficulties in obtaining information which is needed to establish a full business plan.
 In this case, the acquirer shall indicate these difficulties to the target authority and point out the aspects of his business plan that might be modified in the near term.